District 41 Historyupdated June 2014

 A new era for the town was launched by the excavation of Lake Ellyn on land owned by Thomas E. Hill and Seth Baker.
 The lake was named for Hill’s wife, Ellen, using the Welsh spelling of her name.
 With the construction of the lake began the development of Prospect Park as a Chicago suburb.

 A third Duane Street School was constructed, and its 1862 predecessor was moved to Crescent Boulevard where it served for many years as a gas company and real estate office.
 In this year, the residents of the town changed its name for the final time, from Prospect Park to Glen Ellyn.
-In the Stacy’s Corner district, that school was renamed Forest Glen for a ravine located on the north end of present-day Park Boulevard.
+The school in the Stacy’s Corner district was renamed Forest Glen for a ravine located on the north end of present-day Park Boulevard.

 Voters in the south approved the construction of a “north side” school, Hawthorne, on the site of the present-day school bearing that name.